 No, unless you have never had a credit card before.
 Because these are available exclusively to those with Exchange access, you shouldn’t have much of a problem being approved for this card with a poor or nonexistent credit history.

-If you have a good to excellent credit score, there are much better options available to you, such as the Chase Sapphire Preferred, Chase Freedom, or any American Express cards that offer massive sign up bonuses and much better rewards programs.
+If you have a good to excellent credit score, there are much better options available to you, such as any of these cards or no annual fee (exclusively for active duty military personnel) American Express cards that offer massive sign up bonuses and much better rewards programs.

 Military Star Card as a First Credit Card